putting your office online

 The people who design and run these very complex and sophisticated data centres have a lot of money and technical expertise behind them, and they are all about security for their investment.
 When you use them, you use their security.

 This is a very common reason given for only installing software on a computer we own.
-However, if the internet was at the speed that it is today when it was being developed 30 years ago, computer software would never have been designed to work only on stand alone computers.
+However, if the internet was at the speed that it is today when it was being developed 30 years ago, computer software would never have been designed to work only on stand alone computers – it is just too risky.

 BACKUP’S ARE IMPORTANT, BUT…

-Even if you do have a consistent backup system in place (and you should), then when you have a system failure, it will take many hours to restore from the backup and you will always lose something like program settings or the odd file.
+Even if you do have a consistent backup system in place (and you should), then if you have a system failure, it will take many hours to restore from the backup.
+You may never recover your information and you will find you will need to set your computer up again.
 Anyone who has ever had to do a full Windows Reset or re-install will know how disruptive that can be.
-Having done this many times, I can confidently tell you that it will remove at least a few days of productivity from your schedule.
-For most people who are not tech savvy, they will need to pay quite a bit of money for someone to do this for them.
+Having done this many times, I can confidently tell you that it will cost you at least a few days of productivity from your busy schedule.
+For most people who are not tech savvy, they might have to pay quite a large fee to have a professional get the business running again.

 WHAT HAPPENS IN A DISASTER SCENARIO?

-You suddenly discover that all your hardware has disappeared, but more worse, so has all your information.
-The anxiety this produces is very much like jumping out of an airplane or being involved in a car crash.
-Perhaps thieves broke in and stole your gear, or your computer died, or something else is responsible for taking your hardware.
-Regardless of the cause, the situation now is that you can’t run your business.
+You suddenly discover that all your hardware has disappeared, but then far worse, so has all your information.
+The anxiety this produces has been described as much like jumping out of an airplane or having been involved in an accident.
+This could have been caused by thieves stealing your equipment, or because your computer died, or something else is responsible for depriving you of your hardware.
+Regardless of the cause, the situation you will find yourself in is that now you can’t run your business – and the security and confidentiality of your business will have been compromised.

 Recover with the cloud

-Fortunately, when you use Cloud-based software like Google G Suite, all your information is stored and backed up on other computers online, you only need to borrow a computer or buy a new one to back up and going with business.
+Fortunately, when you use Cloud-based software like Google G Suite, all your information is stored and backed up on other computers online, you only need to borrow a computer or buy a new one to get going again.
 These are the steps:

 - On your new computer, connect it to your internet.